Enabling Distributed Tracing

 14. Click Apply.

-15. You return to the Telemetry Profile page and your telemetry profile is ready to use once you enabl distributed tracing on your event broker service.
+15. You return to the Telemetry Profile page and your telemetry profile is ready to use once you enable distributed tracing on your event broker service.
 See Enabling Distributed Tracing for an Event Broker Service for more information.

 Editing a Telemetry Profile